pymc-devs/pytensor/doc/install.rst

     pip install git+https://github.com/pymc-devs/pytensor

-To use the Numba and JAX backend you will need to install these libraries in addition to Pytensor.
+To use the Numba and JAX backend you will need to install these libraries in addition to PyTensor.
 Please refer to `Numba's installation instructions <https://numba.readthedocs.io/en/stable/user/installing.html>`__ and `JAX's installation instructions  <https://github.com/google/jax#installation>`__ respectively.